TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM_Phases_In_Detail.md

 </br>

 > ADM is an iterative model / a cycle.
-We revisit and refine the architecture in each cycle, This means we're adaptable to dynamic business scanerios.
+We'd revisit and refine the architecture in each cycle, This means we're becoming adaptable to dynamic business scanerios.
 >
-> -->It provides us with a "holistic" methodology for designing, planning, implementing & governing EA. 👍
+> --> ADM provides us with a "holistic" methodology to designing, planning, implementing & governing EA. 👍

 </br>